Geo-Cubed/Geo-Cubed/README.md

-### Hey, I'm geo.
+### Hey, I'm Geo.
 Have some cats on your passing http://bitly.com/2RdDswm

+- 🔭 I’m currently working on Squid-League-4 -> Community tournament viewer for the squid league tournament
 <!--
 **Geo-Cubed/Geo-Cubed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...